lbAntoine/lbAntoine/README.md

   <tbody>
     <th>
       <p>- 📚 I'm currently learning lot of things 🤣</p>
-      <p>- 🥅 2022 Goals: Contribute in a lot of projects and be more independant</p>
+      <p>- 🥅 2024 Goals: Contribute to a lot of projects, meet inspiring people and be more independant</p>
       <p>- ⚡ Fun fact: I'm a big fan of card games and keyboards</p>
     </th>
     <th>